-The regular partitioning process is applied to each of the group of work items.
-Work items in different groups will always be in different partitions.
+The regular partitioning process is applied to each group of work items.
+Work items in different groups are always be in different partitions.
 Groups are processed in ascending order of their split attribute value.

 Ignore Work Item

-Input work items that are missing the split attribute won’t be added to any of the partitions.
+Input work items that are missing the split attribute are not added to any of the partitions.

 Add to Partitions with Matching Frame

-Input work items that are missing the split attribute will be added to partitions that have the same frame as the work item.
+Input work items that are missing the split attribute are added to partitions that have the same frame as the work item.

 Add to All Partitions

-Input work items that are missing the split attribute will be added to all partitions produced by the node.
+Input work items that are missing the split attribute are added to all partitions produced by the node.

 Use Frame for Partition Index